syedsadiquh/Admission-Prediction-FastAPI/README.md

-# Addmission Prediction App using FastAPI
+# Admission Prediction App using FastAPI